pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 don't yet have can be used to allow remote components to catch up.
-The same mechanism can be used if the remote component is developed after the application has been deployed and so requires initialising from an established application stream, or otherwise need to be reconstructed from scratch.
+The same mechanism can be used if the remote component is developed after the application has been deployed and so requires initialising from an established application stream, or otherwise needs to be reconstructed from scratch.

 Updates can be triggered by pushing the notifications to